 During the summer, you can probably get away with a smaller car, especially if you intend to travel in an area close to the city.
 In the winter, however, 4WD and studded tires are essential.

-The further you get away from the city, the more likely it is that you will be driving on gravel roads which has its own set of peculiarities [LINK TO ARTICLE WITH GRAVEL ROAD DRIVING INSTRUCTIONS!!!!!].
+The further you get away from the city, the more likely it is that you will be driving on gravel roads that have its own set of peculiarities.

-Generally speaking, renting a car is a great way to save some money if you’re two or more people travelling in summertime, but in wintertime you may want to do away with the intricacies of driving in an Icelandic winter, and just go on some day tours.
+Generally speaking, renting a car is a great way to save some money if you’re two or more people travelling in the summertime, but in wintertime, you may want to do away with the intricacies of driving in an Icelandic winter and just go on some day tours.

 A normal driver’s licence will work, but it should be readable to an Icelander.
 This means that if you have an English language licence, you’ll be fine, but if your licence is in another language, it’s probably good to apply for an international driver’s licence.

 This is usually a small paper translation of your licence, with a photo of you and a stamp from your government or driver’s licence institution saying you’re really qualified to drive.
 It can save you a lot of trouble to get one of these before you come to Iceland.

 How Old Do I Have to Be to Rent a Car in Iceland?

 This depends a bit on the company.
 Generally, as long as you have a driving licence, you can legally rent a car.
 Some companies only rent to over 21-year olds since younger people are the most likely to have accidents.